 Be compassionate toward yourself.
 Notice the judgments you make toward yourself.
 Create a more compassionate mantra, such as “good enough, not perfect.”
 Most of all, be compassionate toward yourself in the self-care actions you choose.
 Unplug for some quiet time so you can reset when you feel stressed.
 Start small: try playing your favorite song, taking five minutes for mindful breathing, or reflecting on a high point of your day.
 When mom recharges, it’s a win-win all around.

 Try one or more of these simple strategies and see where they take you.
 But remember: simple doesn’t always mean easy.
 If finding balance were easy, we would already be doing it.
 It’s so tempting to want to be a Supermom.
 But when we abandon perfection and go for “good enough,” both in the way we think and the way we act, we can begin to experience greater life satisfaction.

-If you want to incorporate mindfulness into your life, but need professional help, Lyra can connect you to a therapist.
+CONTACT US If you’re struggling with finding more balance as a parent, Lyra can connect you to a therapist.
 You can get started today if Lyra is offered by your employer.
 Sign up now.

 DISCLAIMER: The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

 ABOUT THE AUTHOR Sarah Levoy, PsyD is a licensed child and family psychologist from the San Francisco Bay Area.
 She maintained a private practice for 13 years in both California and Washington State, consults in schools as a learning specialist, and is a speaker on many parenting and developmental topics.
 Sarah has a passion for helping families navigate the challenges and responsibilities of daily family life, educational issues, and life transitions.
 She enjoys time with her family, cooking, and being involved in her community and charitable work.